frnandu/yana/README.md

 ### Iphone/Macos

-If someone wants to test it running on Windows, MacOS or iOS (by some means of Sideloading), I'll happily assist in whatever way I can.
+If someone wants to test it running on MacOS or iOS (by some means of Sideloading), I'll happily assist in whatever way I can.

 ## Current Features